 Tell us more about the work you’re doing at Wyoming Equality.

-Wyoming Equality is our state’s leading LGBTQ rights organizations, that aims to support our community in the best ways we can.
-My position in particular, steers our office’s day-to-day.
-In total, we have four staff with one full timer, two part time, and one intern.
-With my background in event planning, organizing, and marketing I’m proud to be able to share and expand the work of Wyoming Equality.
+Wyoming Equality is our state’s leading LGBTQ rights organizations and aims to support our community in the best ways we can.
+My position, in particular, steers our office’s day-to-day.
+In total, we have four staff with one full-timer, two part-timers, and one intern.
+With my background in event planning, organizing, and marketing, I’m proud to be able to share and expand the work of Wyoming Equality.

 What does LGBTQ activism look like to you?